-Cryptocurrencies are virtual or digital currencies designed to work as a decentralized medium of exchange.
-Crypto is shot for cryptography and is how it secures and verifies transactions.
+Crypto is virtual or digital money designed to work as a decentralized medium of exchange.
+Crypto is short for cryptography and is how it secures and verifies transactions.

-Bitcoins are like digital gold in many ways and just like gold it requires work to "extract" and cannot be created.
+Bitcoin is like gold in many ways and just like gold it requires work and energy to "extract" and cannot be created out of thin air.
 It must be "mined" via mathematical means.

 Bitcoin is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.

 QR codes (quick response codes) are static images made up of squares that are arranged inside a square grid usually on a white background for better contrast when scanning.
 These codes can be read by devices such as a camera.
 The data read in these patterns are present horizontal and vertically.

-These matrix type barcodes were created in Japan back in 1994 for the Japanese automotive industry.
+These matrix type barcodes were created in Japan for the Japanese automotive industry.
 QR codes are simply machine-readable labels via optical scanning which contains information about just about anything you want.

 Most QR codes contain information about a website URL (uniform resource locator), URI (uniform resource identifier), address, email, etc. There are four types of standardized encodings used when generating QR codes (alphanumeric, byte or binary, numeric and kanji).